Trump pays respects to 2 Iowa National Guardsmen and interpreter killed in Syria as they return home

 Trump's reaction to the attack in Syria

+Trump has vowed retaliation, and the Pentagon's chief spokesperson, Sean Parnell, has said the attack is under active investigation.
+The U.S. military said the gunman was killed in the attack.

-Trump told reporters over the weekend that he was mourning the deaths.
-He vowed retaliation.
-The most recent instance of U.S. service members killed in action was in January 2024, when three American troops died in a drone attack in Jordan.
+Before this attack, the most recent instance of U.S. service members being killed in action was in January 2024, when three American troops died in a drone attack in Jordan.

 Saturday's deadly attack followed a rapprochement between the U.S. and Syria, bringing the former pariah state into a U.S.-led coalition fighting the Islamic State group.